aem-vite/docs/docs/guide/front-end/vite-plugin/index.md

 ## Solving Challenges

 In the past, AEM Vite relied heavily on Java to maintain the relationship between ClientLibs and the Vite DevServer.
 While this worked, it was simply a stop gap to solve the immediate issue of how do we get Vite working nicely in AEM.
-The `@aem-vite/vite-aem-plugin` package was born from this initial idea with the goal of eliminating some of the backend set up and introducing something more digestable for front end developers.
+The `@aem-vite/vite-aem-plugin` package was born from this initial idea with the goal of eliminating some of the backend set up and introducing something more digestible for front end developers.

-This Vite plugin reduces the complexity of the set up, but it couples more of the configuration to a central.
+This Vite plugin reduces the complexity of the set up, but it couples more of the configuration to a central plugin.
 Providing a richer and simplified DX (Developer Experience) overall was always the goal, and by relying more on Vite as the underpinning driving force it enables more possibilities than the previous Java implementation could have hoped to achieve.

 In addition to these points, this plugin also aims to bring some boilerplate along with it that continues to help simplify installation and set up.